Plugin Author: David Anderson, Ruhani Rabin, Team Updraft

 This is rare; it’s probably because you’re with a shared web hosting company that doesn’t allow scripts to run an optimize command via SQL statements (SQL “OPTIMIZE” instruction).
 Please consult your web hosting company on this matter.

-Yes – WP-Optimize is WordPress’s #1 most-installed optimization plugin, with over 500,000 users and a pedigree going back over 7 years.
+Yes – WP-Optimize Cache is WordPress’s #1 most-installed optimisation plugin, with over 800,000 users and a pedigree going back over 8 years.

 WP-Optimize will disable some features if it detects InnoDB tables.
 Optimization of the database tables on-disk is not available, but other clean up features would work.

 Not unless you have an existing backup.
 Please ensure that you make a backup of your entire database before using WP-Optimize for the first time, and when you upgrade to a major new version of it.
 We recommend UpdraftPlus.